Bharata Mata College

-Bharata Mata College is an institution of higher education, located in Thrikkakara, Kochi, in the south Indian state of Kerala.
-The college is affiliated to Mahatma Gandhi University and offers 17 undergraduate, 4 post-graduate and 2 professional programmes.
-The main campus also houses three research centres in Chemistry, Mathematics and Commerce and operates as the offcampus centre for the School of Distance Education of the Mahatma Gandhi University.
+Bharata Mata College (Autonomous), Kochi is an institution of higher education, located in Kochi, in the south Indian state of Kerala.
+The college is affiliated to Mahatma Gandhi University and offers 17 undergraduate, 6 post-graduate and 2 professional programmes.
+The main campus also houses four research centres in Chemistry, Mathematics and Commerce and operates as the offcampus centre for the School of Distance Education of the Mahatma Gandhi University.
 It holds an A+ grade accredited by National Assessment and Accreditation Council (NAAC) since 2019.